 Some insurers may also cover you for emergency boarding should you fall ill and need to stay in the hospital, holiday cancellations if your pet becomes ill or injured and taking your pet abroad.

-A typical policy will not cover you for the following:
+A typical pet insurance policy will not cover you for the following:

 How to make a pet insurance claim

-- Contact your provider - As soon as your pet receives treatment you will need to notify your pet insurance provider.
-Have the following information to hand when contacting your provider - Your policy number, the reason for the claim, the condition or illness your pet has, the recommended treatment, the cost of treatment and any previous veterinary practice’s details.
+As soon as your pet receives treatment you will need to notify your pet insurance provider.
+Have the following information to hand when contacting your provider - policy number, the reason for the claim, the condition or illness your pet has, the recommended treatment, the cost of treatment and any previous veterinary practice’s details.

-- Start the claim - The first step is to complete a claims form.
+The first step is to complete a claims form.
 If your insurer is able to pay the vet directly they will provide you with a claim form to complete.
-If you have had to pay the vet bill yourself, keep all of the receipts and contact your insurer directly
+If you have had to pay the vet bill yourself, keep all of the receipts and contact your insurer directly.

-- Pay your agreed excess - When making a pet insurance claim you will need to pay an excess amount that was agreed when you started your policy.
+When making a pet insurance claim you will need to pay an excess amount that was agreed upon when you started your policy.
 If your pet insurance provider pays the claim money into your bank account the excess is usually automatically taken from the claim money.
 If your pet insurance provider pays the vet directly you will need to pay the excess separately.

-How much you can claim for on your pet insurance policy depends on the policy you have and the level of cover selected.
+How much you can claim on your pet insurance policy depends on the policy you have and the level of cover selected.
 Before you buy pet insurance it is best to research the best policy for your pet to ensure you get the best policy that is right for your needs.
-We go into more detail about the types of pet insurance and cover in our article 'What is pet insurance'.
+We go into more detail about the types of pet insurance in our article 'What are the different types of pet insurance?'.
+We also compare some of the best UK pet insurance providers in our article, 'Best pet insurance in the UK'.

 How long does a pet insurance claim take?